The Once in a Lifetime Chance to Own Case Study House No. 21 offered by Aaron Kirman of Compass

-The program summoned leading architects and designers of the day—Richard Neutra and Charles Eames among them—to let loose and experiment to their hearts’ delight.
-There were 36 Case Study plans published.
-Of them, twenty-something were built—two by California architect Pierre Koenig.
+Of the 36 Case Study House Plans drawn, twenty-something were built—two by California architect Pierre Koenig.
 Perhaps the most famous home of the program is his Case Study House No. 22, also known as Stahl House, which still stands, elegantly poised above Hollywood.

 He’s the right man for the job, having represented both buyer and seller when Case Study House No. 21 was previously sold, and in doing so, setting a Hollywood price record at $4,722 price per square foot.
 He has deep history with architecture, having represented such gems as Richard Neutra’s Kaufmann Residence, Frank Gehry’s Schnabel House, and Frank Lloyd Wright’s Ennis House, among others.